Sustainability & Communities in Mexico

 About Program

 Do you share our belief in Un-Development - valuing locally-led, long-term change over traditional, top-down development?
-If so, come and join Ninth Wave Global to assist with a range of community and environmental projects and initiatives in the southeastern city of Campeche, Mexico and its surroundings.
+If so, come and join Ninth Wave Global to assist with a range of community and environmental projects at a variety of possible locations across Mexico.

 Placements will be individually tailored according to interests and existing experience in order to enable wide-ranging skill development and community engagement.